 We are subject to VAT and related surcharges on the revenues earned for services provided in the PRC.
-The primary applicable rate of VAT is 6.0% for the years ended December 31, 2020, 2021 and 2022.
+The primary applicable rate of VAT is 6.0% for the years ended December 31, 2021, 2022 and 2023.
 Related surcharges mainly comprised of urban maintenance and construction tax and education surcharges.
-The urban maintenance and construction tax are charged at 7%, 5% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
+The urban maintenance and construction tax are charged at 7% or 5% of the amount of VAT actually paid depending on where the taxpayer is located.
 Education surcharges are charged at 3% of the amount of VAT actually paid and local education surcharges are charged at 2% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
 We are also subject to a cultural development fee on the provision of advertising services in the PRC and the applicable tax rate is 1.5% of the net advertising revenues, valid until December 31, 2024.
 The VAT and the cultural development fee are recorded as a reduction item of revenues in the consolidated statements of comprehensive income/(loss).
-The urban maintenance and construction tax, education surcharges and local education surcharges are recorded in the cost of revenues in the consolidated statements of comprehensive income/(loss).
-For more information about risks related to potential changes in the taxes applicable to us, see "Item 3.
+The urban maintenance and construction surcharges are located to potential changes in the taxes applicable to us, see "Item 3.
 Key Information - D. Risk Factors - Risks Relating to Our Business and Industry - The discontinuation of any of the preferential tax treatments available to us in China could materially and adversely affect our operating results and financial condition."